ostreedev/ostree/docs/deployment.md

 Each deployment is grouped in exactly one "stateroot" (also known as an "osname");
 the former term is preferred.

-From above, you can see that an stateroot is physically represented in the `/ostree/deploy/$stateroot` directory.
+From above, you can see that a stateroot is physically represented in the `/ostree/deploy/$stateroot` directory.
 For example, OSTree can allow parallel installing Debian in `/ostree/deploy/debian` and Red Hat Enterprise Linux in `/ostree/deploy/rhel` (subject to operating system support, present released